driemworks/mercury-blockchain/README.md

 - Enable trace for all topics, read trace when joining topics
 - Replace PoW with more efficient consensus algorithm
 - code cleanup
+- what if I do something like holochain?

 ## Getting Started
 ### Introduction